mozilla-services/socorro/webapp-php/README.txt

 ============

 # Copy htaccess-dist to .htaccess, tweak for installation host path if it's not
-# at the domain root.
+# at the domain root: Edit RewriteBase from / to the actual root.
 cp htaccess-dist .htaccess
 vim htaccess

 # Change hosting path and domain in application/config/config.php
+# Edit config['site_domain'] to exactly match the rewriteBase above
+# unless you know what you are doing ...
 cp application/config/config.php-dist application/config/config.php
 vim application/config/config.php